Before starting the manufacturing stage, here are some basic technical points.

 What thickness of leather should I choose to make a watch strap?

-Typically a watch strap with a flat structure has a total thickness of about 2.5 mm .
-The thickness can go up to 4/5 mm if you choose to make a domed structure (we will discuss this a little further down) .
+Generally, a watch strap with a flat structure has a total thickness of approximately 2.5 mm .
+The thickness can increase to 4/5 mm if you choose a domed structure (we will discuss this further below) .

-If your leather for the outer strands is less than 1.5 mm thick, we recommend choosing a 1 mm thick vegetable tanned lining leather.
+If your outer strand leather is less than 1.5 mm thick, we recommend choosing a 1 mm thick vegetable-tanned lining leather.

-If you choose a thin and fragile leather (like exotic leathers for example), it must be reinforced.
-Do not hesitate to watch the video below to learn more about this technique.
+If you choose a thin and delicate leather (like exotic leathers, for example), you'll need to reinforce it.
+Feel free to watch the video below for more information.
+Learn more about this technique.

-Lining leathers must be hypoallergenic, i.e. vegetable tanned to avoid any risk of allergies.
-We recommend selecting vegetable tanned leather that is 0.5 to 1 mm thick.
-The leather may appear "white" at first, but it will develop a patina over time and take on color (it will tan).
+The lining leathers must be hypoallergenic, meaning they must be vegetable-tanned to avoid any risk of allergic reaction.
+We recommend selecting vegetable-tanned leather 0.5 to 1 mm thick.
+The leather may appear "white" at first, but it will develop a patina and color over time (it will tan).

-It is possible to apply a thin layer of natural gum (tragacanth, arabic or tokonole) to the back of the watch strap to protect it (a minimum) from perspiration.
+It is possible to apply a thin layer of natural gum (tragacanth, arabic or tokonole) to the underside of the watch strap to protect it (a minimum) from perspiration.

-Is it possible to give a rounded effect to the bracelet?
+Is it possible to give the bracelet a domed effect?

-There are 2 bracelet structures: either a flat structure or a domed structure.
-In this guide we will only see the flat structure.
+There are two bracelet structures: either a flat structure or a domed structure.
+In this guide, we will only look at the flat structure.

-To discover and learn more about the domed structure, we invite you to register for our training which takes place in our premises in Campbon.
+To discover and learn more about the curved structure, we invite you to register for our training course which takes place at our premises in Campbon.

-To not leave you wanting more: the curved leather is generally made with a core.
-That is to say, a natural vegetable tanned leather of approximately 1.6 to 1.9 mm thick and which is trimmed and glued between the external strand (whose width is extended by a few millimeters) and the lining strand.
+To leave you wanting more: the curved shape is generally made with a core.
+That is to say, a natural vegetable-tanned leather of approximately 1.6 to 1.9 mm thick which is trimmed and glued between the outer strand (whose width is extended by a few millimeters) and the lining strand.

-Please note that the curved structure is not done over the entire length of the strands.
+Note that the domed structure does not occur along the entire length of the strands.

 - On the short strand, it stops at the level of the loop seam.